The difference between Unit Trust vs ETF and why you should look at other perspectives for investment

-MoneyOwl believes that for the amount of money that you have set aside for investment, it should be fully invested at all times.
+MoneyOwl believes that the amount of money that you have set aside for investment, should be fully invested at all times.
 The cash that is not invested is an opportunity cost for you to grow your money.
 Thus, ETFs may prevent some clients from being fully invested.

-There are platforms which allow users to purchase fractional ETF shares.
+There are platforms that allow users to purchase fractional ETF shares.
 However, there are some implications of such an arrangement.
 Using the same soft drink example, this means your $1 will buy 2/3 of a bottle of a soft drink while another person will buy the other 1/3.
 As a result,

 - Your portion of an ETF share may be force-sold when another owner of the same ETF share is attempting to sell.